luminus-framework/luminus/resources/md/database.md

 * `(migrate)` - runs the pending migrations
 * `(rollback)` - rolls back the last set of migrations
 * `(create-migration "add-guestbook-table")` - creates the up/down migration files with the given name

+**important**: the database connection must be initialized before migrations can be run in the REPL

 Please refer to the [Database Migrations](/docs/migrations.html) section for more details.